In this tight economy everyone is cutting corners, doing everything they can to save a dime.

 8. My time prepping, shooting, and processing the session.

 9. Postage and packaging.
-This includes boxes, mailers, CDs, labels, etc.
+This includes boxes, mailers, flash drives, labels, etc.

 10. Zenfolio.
 I pay an annual fee to use this account as backup storage for images as well as a tool for clients needing immediate access to high-resolution files.